George Ramsay, 9th Earl of Dalhousie: Family

 Lord Dalhousie married Christian, daughter of Charles Broun, of Colstoun in East Lothian, Scotland, a lady of gentle extraction and distinguished gifts, in 1805.
 She was recognised as a "zealous botanist" by leading scientists of her day.

 Ramsay and Christian had three sons, the two elder of whom died early.
 He died at Dalhousie Castle in March 1838, aged 67, and was succeeded by his youngest son, James, who was later created Marquess of Dalhousie.
 Lady Dalhousie died in January 1839.

+Lord Dalhousie's family name is pronounced 'dal-How-zee' except when referring to the Port Dalhousie ward of St. Catharines, Ontario, pronounced locally as 'dal-OO-zee'.
+Likewise, Dalhousie Street in Brantford, Ontario and the former Dalhousie Ward in Ottawa are often pronounced locally as 'dal-HOO-zee'.
+It is said that this is a result of the accent of the Scottish sailors and shipbuilders who frequented the Port's establishments (Dalhousie, himself a Scot, used the more upper class English-sounding pronunciation).

 Legacy

 While serving as Lieutenant-Governor of Nova Scotia he founded Dalhousie University in Halifax, Nova Scotia.
 The town of Dalhousie, New Brunswick was named after him when he visited there in 1826, although his diary entry for the day stated that he disapproved of changing the original French and Mi'kmaq location names.
 The villages of East and West Dalhousie in Nova Scotia are named after him, as are Earltown and Port Dalhousie, which is part of St. Catharines, Ontario, a community in Calgary Alberta, Dalhousie Station and an adjacent square, Dalhousie Square in Montreal.